fac19/research/qa/codecov-jest-react.md

 If using **Jest** in a React app you won't need extra tools to implement test coverage. **Jest** already comes with Istanbul library to generate coverage reports, so there is no need to install `nyc` like we have to do with Tape.
 In this case, I didn't find the instructions provided by Codecov useful.
 Instead, Jest says on their homepage that you only need to add `--coverage` flag to "generate coverage".

-However, it wasn't clear to me that "generate coverage" doesn't include uploading the report to codecov, if the watch mode would interfere  the reporting, and, being a newbie in React, I also was wondering if I had to change the React default script `"test": "react-scripts test"` to Jest.
+However, it wasn't clear to me that "generate coverage" doesn't include uploading the report to codecov, and, being a newbie in React, I was wondering if I had to change the React default script `"test": "react-scripts test"` to Jest.

 ## Generating reports and "react-scripts test"

-Is an out of the box React App script that uses Jest as test runner.
+`test: react-scripts test` is an out of the box React App script that uses Jest as test runner.
 When invoked, it runs Jest in watch mode.
 Another important distinction is that `react-script test` already comes with [Babel](https://babeljs.io/docs/en/index.html), so unlike pure Jest it is able to read `jsx` code.
-Therefore, changing the test script to Jest, makes it necessary to install babel for your tests to run.
+Changing the test script to Jest, makes it necessary to install babel for your tests to run, so it doesn't make much sense.

-In our project, I decided to add a new script to run tests when generating coverage report turning watch mode to false:
+In our project, I decided to add a new script to run tests generating coverage reports, turning watch mode to false (it wasn't working really well for me without it):

 ```
 "scripts": {